 Kamikoto knows a thing or two about selling knives.
-Not only do they sell knife sets, usually for hundreds of dollars, they also sell singular knives, typically for an equally high price.
 Many home cooks in search of the perfect paring knife, or complete knife set, may come to find Kamikoto and find themselves conflicted.

 They all seem like high-quality knives, but are they worth the price?